Last Updated: October 23, 2020

 Our Site may contain links to other websites, applications and services maintained by third parties.
 The information practices of such other services, or of social media networks that host our branded social media pages, are governed by third parties’ privacy statements, which we encourage you to review to better understand those third parties’ privacy practices.

-Singularity acts as a “data controller” (defined terms used that are not otherwise defined in the Policy are defined terms used in the EU General Data Protection Regulation (“GDPR”)).
+Singularity acts as a “data controller” (as that term is defined in the EU General Data Protection Regulation (“GDPR”)) with respect to the Personal Data that it collects, uses, accesses, and stores under this Policy.
 For more information on the GDPR, please go to https://gdpr-info.eu/.

 When you become an SU community member, we collect information about you including (but not limited to) your name, your employer’s name, your work address (including your country location), and your email address.
 We may also collect your personal email address, a personal mailing address, and a mobile phone number.
 We ask members to voluntarily provide additional information in their membership profile, such as information about their educational background, professional experience, interests in exponential technologies, a photo, social media identifiers, and some other information.
 Members may edit their profile at any time to change, add, or remove Personal Data.